JavierChico/JavierChico.github.io/_posts/2025-04-29-stochastic-simulation.md

 ### The Random World

 Now suppose you take random steps—like a drunk person staggering left and right.
 Each step is independent, and on average, you go nowhere.
 But you don’t stay perfectly still—you spread out over time.
 By this I mean if you do this with 100 friends, you expect people to be more spread out over time.

-**Key Idea:**
+So the key ideas are:

 - The **average position** stays zero
 - The **spread** (variance) grows with time.
 The variance is the average of the square of the distance.